All We Love We Leave Behind: Musical style and themes

 Bannon said "All of our albums are emotional but I feel this is our most potent album to date," Bannon continues.
 "For me songs like 'Predatory Glow' and ‘Empty on the Inside’ have a tone and resonance that communicates in a new way for our band," he adds, chalking up this ability to the fact that the group have become better songwriters by spending so much time on the road and in the studio perfecting their craft.
 "Success to me is creating something that's moving and fulfilling and I truly feel both of those things when I experience this album from start to finish".

 Converge wanted All We Love We Leave Behind to sound more "organic" compared to their previous releases.
 This means there is no artificial distortion, triggers, or Auto-Tune on the album.
 Ballou explains, "it's all organic, it’s real sounds that capture the way the band performs live".

-Lyrically, Bannon approached All We Love We Leave Behind by once again writing about his own personal experiences, however there's no question that this time around his vocals are more direct and decipherable than they've been in the past.
-"This is a personal record and all of the songs tell their own stories", Bannon explains.
-"Every song is rooted in real life, documenting what I have experienced over the past few years".
-Correspondingly the title of the album is an apology letter to everything he has had to leave behind in order to pursue his path in art and music.
-Bannon explains that he feels like it's important to acknowledge these sacrifices in order to be "a self aware individual".
+Lyrically, Bannon approached All We Love We Leave Behind by once again writing about his own personal experiences, but this time around his vocals were more direct and decipherable than in the past.
+"This is a personal record and all of the songs tell their own stories," Bannon explained.
+"Every song is rooted in real life, documenting what I have experienced over the past few years."
+Correspondingly, the title of the album is an apology letter to everything he has had to leave behind to pursue his path in art and music.
+Bannon explained the importance he placed on acknowledging these sacrifices to be "a self-aware individual".
 The album's title track is about the death of Bannon's longtime dog, whom he regretted not spending more time with because of his busy touring.